stormpath/stormpath-documentation/source/005_auth_n.rst

   * - ``cb_uri``
     - Yes
-    - The callback URI to use once the user takes an action on the ID Site.
-This must match a "Authorized Redirect URI" in the Stormpath ID Site configuration.
+    - The callback URI to use once the user takes an action on the ID Site or Identity provider.
+This must match a Authorized Callback URI on Application resource.

   * - ``jti``
     - Yes